Promoting work–life balance

 In order to provide employees with flexibility in terms of the location where they work, we have set up satellite offices and introduced a remote work system available for all employees.

-We have put in place the necessary framework to ensure that employees can work without coming in to the office, and this has particularly enabled employees facing time limitations due to childcare and aging family care to make maximum use of the periods of time when they are best able to work.
-Also, with progress in development of the remote work environment, and due to the spread of COVID–19, a large number of employees are making full use of the system to manage their daily jobs.
-This has not only prevented further spread of the virus but has also enabled a more efficient working style, demonstrating the benefits of remote work.
+We have put in place the necessary framework to ensure that employees can work without coming in to the office, and this has particularly enabled employees facing time limitations due to childcare or looking after elderly family members to make maximum use of the periods of time when they are best able to work.
+This has not only prevented infectious diseases but also enabled a more efficient working style, demonstrating the benefits of remote work.

 An employee (at the far end of the table) joins a meeting from home via tablet videoconferencing